-CULTURAL COMPETENCY
+CULTURAL COMPETENCY AND HEALTH EQUITY

 Magnolia Health endeavors to meet the needs of all members with sensitivity to cultural needs and the impact of cultural differences on health services and outcomes.
-Magnolia Health is guided by requirements set by each respective state/federal contract and the National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care (National CLAS Standards) developed by the Office of Minority Health.
-Specifically, the Quality Program identifies and addresses clinical areas of health disparities.
+Magnolia Health is guided by policy CLAS.QI.29, which outlines requirements set by each respective state/federal contract and the National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care (National CLAS Standards) developed by the federal Office of Minority Health.
+Specifically, the Quality Program identifies and addresses clinical areas of health inequity.
 Magnolia Health assures communications are culturally sensitive, appropriate, and meet federal and state requirements.
+Magnolia Health promotes the delivery of services guided by the concept of cultural humility, which acknowledges the complexity of identities and the evolving and dynamic nature of an individual's experience and needs.
+To that end, we employ a system perspective that values differences and is responsive to diversity at all levels and to all members, including those with limited English proficiency, diverse cultural and ethnic backgrounds, and disabilities, and regardless of gender, sexual orientation, or gender identity.
 Population health management initiatives are reviewed to assure cultural issues and social determinants of health are identified, considered, and addressed.
-Additionally, Magnolia Health is committed to improving disparities in care as an approach to improving HEDIS measures, reducing utilization costs, and delivering locally tailored, culturally relevant care.
-As such, Magnolia Health has developed a health equity approach that identifies hotspots and disparities, prioritizes projects, and collaborates across the community to reduce disparities by targeting member, provider, and community interventions.
-Disparity analysis includes analyzing HEDIS and utilization data by eligibility category, race, ethnicity, limited English proficiency, disability, age, gender, and geography to identify priority populations and interventions for targeting disparity reduction.
-As part of the annual program evaluation, Magnolia Health also reviews member needs from a cultural competency standpoint; analyzes data for cultural, ethnic, race, and linguistic issues; and addresses identified barriers.
+Additionally, Magnolia Health is committed to improving inequities in care as an approach to improving HEDIS measures, reducing utilization costs, and delivering locally tailored, culturally relevant care.
+As such, Magnolia Health has developed a health equity approach that identifies disparities, prioritizes projects, and collaborates across the community to reduce inequities through evidence-based methodologies targeting members, providers, and communities.